 According to the explanatory material at the Skara Brae site, drainage systems have been discovered in some of the cells.
 According to their interpretation, the cells "may have been toilets."

-The cell of the House 2 dwelling is at upper right in these views below.
+The cell of this dwelling is at upper right in these views.

 This dwelling is unusual in that it has a "secret compartment", a sizeable storage area behind its cabinet.
 This might have been used as a secret storage area, although it's hard to imagine a secret lasting very long in such a small and close community.